Indicator: Species diversity and landscape quality

 Methodology

-The indicator shows the development of the populations of selected bird species for the most important landscape and habitat types in Germany.
-The indicator, which was developed in 2004, was reviewed and adapted in a research project from 2019 - 2022.
-For each bird species, a panel of experts defined a population target value for the year 2030 that can be achieved if nature conservation regulations and guidelines for sustainable development are implemented swiftly.
-The target values were standardized to give a target value of 100 percent for the overall indicator.
-A detailed description of the method can be found in Achtziger et al. 2004.
-The revision of the indicator will be presented in Dröschmeister et al. (in preparation).
+The indicator reflects the population trends of selected bird species across Germany's most important landscape and land-use types.
+Developed in 2004, the indicator was reviewed and revised in a research project between 2019 and 2022.
+For each bird species, a panel of experts defined a target population value for 2030, achievable if nature conservation regulations and sustainable development guidelines are implemented swiftly.
+The species-specific target values were standardized to achieve a target value of 100 percent for 2030.
+A detailed description of the methodology can be found in Achtziger et al. 2004.
+The revised indicator is presented in Dröschmeister et al. 2025.